V-TERM/cs7641_census_project/index.md

 | Presidential data | 0.179    | 0.112         | 0.167   | 0.118    | 0.456 |
 | Senatatorial data | 0.350    | 0.258         | 0.267   | 0.284    | 0.476    |

-The following are confusion matrices that correspond to the models with the best F1-scores for each dataset:
+The following are confusion matrices that correspond to the F1-scores for AdaBoost:

 AdaBoost for Presidential: